walmartlabs/concord-website/docs/getting-started/processes.md

 - `requestInfo`: additional request data:
   - `requestInfo.query`: query parameters of a request made using user-facing endpoints (e.g. the portal API);
-  - `requestInfo.ip`: client IP address
+  - `requestInfo.ip`: client IP address, where from request is generated.
-  - `requestInfo.headers`: headers of request.
+  - `requestInfo.headers`: headers of request made using user-facing endpoints.

 - `projectInfo`: project's data:
   - `projectInfo.orgId` - the ID of the project's organization;